nilsberglund-orleans/YouTube-simulations/README.md

 2. *sub_wave.c*:        drawing/computation routines common to `wave_billiard`, `heat` and `schrodinger`
 3. *sub_wave_comp.c*:   some modified functions needed by `wave_comparison`
 4. *common_wave.c*:     common functions of `wave_billiard` and `wave_comparison`
+5. *colors_waves.c*:    colormaps used by wave simulations
-5. *wave_billiard.c*:   simulation of the (linear) wave equation
+6. *wave_billiard.c*:   simulation of the (linear) wave equation
-6. *wave_comparison.c*: comparison of the wave equation in two different domains
+7. *wave_comparison.c*: comparison of the wave equation in two different domains
-7. *wave_energy.c*:     a version of `wave_billiard` plotting the energy profile of the wave
+8. *wave_energy.c*:     a version of `wave_billiard` plotting the energy profile of the wave
-8. *mangrove.c*:        a version of `wave_billiard` with additional features to animate mangroves
+9. *mangrove.c*:        a version of `wave_billiard` with additional features to animate mangroves
-9. *heat.c*:            simulation of the heat equation, with optional drawing of gradient field lines
+10. *heat.c*:            simulation of the heat equation, with optional drawing of gradient field lines
-10. *schrodinger.c*:    simulation of the Schrodinger equation
+11. *schrodinger.c*:    simulation of the Schrodinger equation

 - Create subfolders `tif_wave`, `tif_heat`, `tif_schrod`
 - Customize constants at beginning of .c file